 7. Pray the rosary

 No Catholic list of New Year’s resolutions would be complete without a daily rosary added in.
 If you already pray the rosary daily, that is fantastic.
-Your resolution can then be to spread devotion to the rosary in 2017.
-Buy a bunch of inexpensive rosaries, get them blessed, and hand them out as the opportunity arises.
-Invite people to pray it with you, teach others how to pray it, or encourage those who don’t pray it daily to do so.
+Your resolution can then be to spread devotion to the rosary in 2018.
+There are many ways you can do this.
+You can purchase inexpensive rosaries in bulk, get them blessed, and hand them out as the opportunity arises.
+You can also invite others to pray the rosary with you, teach others how to pray it, or encourage those who don’t pray it daily to do so.
 Tell them about Our Lady’s promises to those who pray the rosary.
 Maybe they don’t know that the rosary is a spiritual weapon that will help them fight all their personal battles.
-If your parish doesn’t have a regular time set aside for the faithful to come together to pray the rosary, for example before or after Mass on any given day, start it up in 2017.
+If your parish doesn’t have a regular time set aside for the faithful to come together to pray the rosary, for example before or after Mass on any given day, start it up in 2018.

 8. Pick a new saint buddy